Texts and documents

 First in date is an unusual piece published in two instalments in Le Ménestrel of 10 and 17 October 1886.
 The timing is significant and deliberate: the article, entitled ‘Berlioz’s revenge’, was evidently published to coincide exactly with the inauguration of the composer’s statue in Square Vintimille in Paris on 17 October 1886, a project in which Massougnes is known to have been actively involved over a period of years (see further below).
 The article is in the form of a story, fictional but presented as fact, concerning the writer Pierre Scudo, a notoriously uncomprehending and intolerant critic of Berlioz in his lifetime, against whom Massougnes felt a particularly strong grudge (see the section about him in the 1870 book).
 The piece is written in the spirit and manner of Berlioz’s own Soirées de l’orchestre and could easily have been subtitled ‘The suicide through despair’ – the victim in this case being Scudo, forced in spite of himself to recant and acknowledge the greatness of Berlioz.

 Next comes an article published in 1900 on the subject of Berlioz and Wagner which is important in several ways.
 It shows how far Massougnes had travelled in his view of Wagner since his 1870 book, which presented the German composer in negative terms: ‘Wagner displays, when he wants, the soothing mediocrity which the crowd needs’, and Massougnes berated a critic (Gasperini) for being ‘instinctively drawn to Wagner’s heavy artillery’.
-But by 1900 Wagner has become for Massougnes the equal of Berlioz and one of the four gods of his musical pantheon, the other two being Gluck and Beethoven (excluding, therefore, Bach and Mozart).
+But by 1900 Wagner has become for Massougnes the equal of Berlioz and one of the four gods of his musical pantheon, the other two being Gluck and Beethoven (excluding, therefore, Bach and Mozart) (see also the letter to J.-G. Prodhomme of 17 April 1898, p.
+4).
 The article is also important in stressing Wagner’s admiration for Berlioz; in addition to anecdotal evidence, Massougnes is able to point to a document of great interest, the transcription provided to him by Felix Mottl of the draft of an unfinished (and therefore unpublished) article by Wagner.
 It dates from 1840 or 1841, during Wagner’s first stay in Paris, and in it Wagner likens Berlioz to Beethoven and Napoleon: ‘If I was not Beethoven, and if I was French, I would like to be Berlioz […] In this Berlioz burns the youth of a great man.
 His symphonies are the battles and victories of Bonaparte in Italy. — He has just been made consul — he is going to become emperor — he is going to conquer Germany and the world’ etc.